brookhaven13/brookhaven13/README.md

 - 👋 Hi, I’m @brookhaven13
-- 👀 I’m interested in 3D Molding(using blender), video games, and web tech.
+- 👀 I’m interested in 3D Molding(using blender), video games.
+- 💕I have a great passion at creating visually stunning websites and web applications.
+- ✌️I focus to write clean code which I will always follow DRY and BEM rules.
 - 🌱 I’m currently learning React and Next.js
 - 📫 How to reach me:
   > LinkIn: [yu-hsuan-lin-4034b1157](https://www.linkedin.com/in/yu-hsuan-lin-4034b1157/)